-In this Microsoft Office tutorial we’re looking at the COUNTIF and COUNTIFS Formulas, and we’ll take a look at a couple of different applications for them.
+In this tutorial we’re looking at the COUNTIF and COUNTIFS Formulas, and we'll take a look at a couple of different applications for them.

-Plus download a practice workbook so you can learn by reverse engineering the formulas used in this example.
-Note: this is an Excel .xlsx workbook.
-Please ensure your browser doesn’t change the file extension on download.
+Plus download a practice workbook.
+Note: This is an Excel .xlsx workbook.
+Please ensure your browser doesn't change the file extension on download.

-The COUNTIF extends the capabilities of the basic COUNT formula by allowing you to tell Excel to only COUNT items that meet a certain criteria.
-New in Excel 2007 is the COUNTIFS formula, which allows you to stipulate multiple criteria, hence the plural.
+COUNTIF extends the capabilities of the basic COUNT function by allowing you to tell Excel to only COUNT items that meet a certain criteria.
+New in Excel 2007 is the COUNTIFS function, which allows you to stipulate multiple criteria, hence the plural.

 Enough explanation, let’s dive into an example as it’s easier to visualise.

-The function wizard in Excel describes the COUNTIF Formula as:
+The function wizard in Excel describes COUNTIF as:

 Looks fairly simple and it is.
 Let’s translate it into English now by applying it to an example.
 Say we wanted to count the number of times Dave appeared in column C of the table below.